TheThingsNetwork/docs/_archives/draft/network/_bytes.md

 int myVal = ttn.downlink[0] + myBase;
 ```

-As you can see as long as the minimum value is known and the range of our value is 256 or less, we can still use a single byte.
+As you can see as long as the minimum value is known and the range of our value is 256 or less, we can still use a single byte without breaking a sweat. 😅

 ### Split into multiple bytes
 If the range of expected values is bigger than 256, we'll need to use multiple bytes to encode it.